shpaass/yafc-ce/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 - A feature request is something that you would like to see in YAFC.
-- Please keep in mind that unless you're a developer, or unless some other developer really wants that feature, the chances of implementing the feature are close to zero.
+- Please keep in mind that unless you're a developer or unless some other developer really wants that feature, the chances of implementing the feature are close to zero.